Okabintaro/SubmersedVR/README.md

 This mod began as modifications and fixes for the [SN1MC] Mod from [ihatetn931] and later was mostly rewritten and cleaned up for this project.
 Lots of thanks to him opening up the source code for me to get into VR Modding.

-Further there are some fixes and improvements cherry-picked from the [Subnautica VR Enhancements Mod] by [IWhoI].
+Furthermore, there are some fixes and improvements cherry-picked from the [Subnautica VR Enhancements Mod] by [IWhoI].

 Another thanks goes to the great VR modding work from [Raicuparta].
 I looked at their mods code quite often when I was stuck and probably will again in the future.